rasjones/Flowplayer-DevKit/flash/captions/trunk/README.txt

 - Fixed multiple lines subtitles (#36)
 - Increasing font size when going fullscreen (#37)
 - Clip's autoPlay field wasn't taken in account (#66)
+- Wrong resize when going fullscreen if caption view was not displayed

 3.1.4
 -----